POWERS CATHOLIC HIGH SCHOOL

 COLLEGE VISITS

 We encourage our students to visit multiple campuses by the time they apply to college at the beginning of senior year.
+Seniors can stop by the counseling office to pick up a form that will excuse their absence for a college visit.
 Please take some time to visit college/universities that your student is interested in, as a family.
-It will help both parents and younger siblings begin thinking about what they would like from the college experience, beyond a good education.
+It will help both parents and younger siblings begin thinking about what they would like from the college experience.
 The more research a student does prior to applying and making a final decision during senior year, the more likely they will be to complete their degree from the first college they attend, therefore saving money in the long run.
 Visiting a campus when classes are in session is recommended, in order to get a better vision of student life.

 Having close to 100% of our students attend college after graduation places an emphasis on college selection.
-The ACT Aspire test is administered to all freshmen and to all sophomores in May to provide them with practice for the ACT and to use as a counseling tool for academic strengths and weaknesses.
-In the fall juniors and their parents attend a program on college selection, admissions and testing.
+The pre-ACT is administered to all freshmen and to all sophomores each spring to provide them with practice for the ACT and to use as a counseling tool for academic strengths and weaknesses.
+Juniors and their parents are invited each year to attend a program on college selection, admissions and testing.
 College bound juniors have the opportunity to take the Preliminary Scholastic Aptitude Test (PSAT) in October and continue investigating colleges.
-College admission representatives visit Powers regularly, and seniors may meet with them as long as they have the permission of their classroom teacher.
-Dates for school visits, college open houses, and area receptions are listed in the student daily bulletin.
+All students take the ACT on a selected school day in the spring of their junior year.

 ACT/SAT TEST PREPARATION

-Powers Catholic offers a free, online ACT Prepworks course that is available to all juniors.
-Both Princeton Review and Kaplan offer intensive (and expensive) summer courses in the Ann Arbor and Birmingham area.
-Sylvan and the Learning Center on Miller Rd. also offer summer test prep work.
-Self-motivated students can benefit from one of the many test prep books or computer programs available.
+Powers Catholic offers a free, online ACT Prep course that is available to all sophomores and juniors.
+In addition to this, ACT prep classes are offered by Powers teachers each fall.
+Self-motivated students can benefit from one of the many test prep books or online programs available.
 Go to www.actstudent.org or www.collegeboard.org for free practice test questions.
 Reading is one of the best, and least expensive, methods to improve test scores.

-Students with a diagnosed disability that affects learning who wish to qualify for accommodations on the ACT/SAT, are asked to please contact Mr. Ryan Finnigan (Powers Academic Student Support (PASS) Coordinator).
-PASS info sheet is available here.
+Students with a diagnosed disability that affects learning who wish to qualify for accommodations on the ACT/SAT, are asked to please contact their student's assigned counselor.

 Any student interested in taking the ACT can register online at www.actstudent.org.
 Powers Catholic is a National Testing Center for the October and June test dates.